Lucas Miedler: 2024: Two doubles titles with Erler

 In October, Miedler won back-to-back doubles titles partnering Alexander Erler, claiming the European Open in Antwerp followed by the Vienna Open.

-2025: Three more titles with Cabral, top 25
+2025–2026: Top 25, six titles with two different partners

+With new partner Francisco Cabral, Miedler won the 2025 Gstaad Open and the 2025 Hangzhou Open.

-In October, Miedler with new partner Francisco Cabral reached his 14th final at the ATP 500 2025 Erste Bank Open, but lost to Julian Cash and Lloyd Glasspool.
+In October 2025, Miedler, with Cabral, reached his 14th ATP Tour doubles final at the ATP 500 Erste Bank Open, but lost to Julian Cash and Lloyd Glasspool.
 Miedler and Cabral closed the 2025 season with a third title in Athens defeating Santiago González and David Pel in the final, ending in the ATP Live Doubles Teams Race in 11th position.
-As a result Miedler finished the season ranked in the top 25 at world No. 23 in the ATP doubles rankings on 10 November 2025.
+As a result, Miedler finished the season ranked in the top 25 at world No. 23 in the ATP doubles rankings on 10 November 2025.

+Alongside Cabral, he won the 2026 Brisbane International, defeating top seeds Julian Cash and Lloyd Glasspool in the final.

+In July 2026, partnering Marc Polmans, Miedler won the doubles title at the Gstaad Open, defeating Marcelo Demoliner and Robert Galloway in the final.
+Six days later they overcame Jakob Schnaitter and Mark Wallner in the final to claim the trophy at the Kitzbühel Open.

 Doubles performance timeline

-Current through the 2025 Mexican Open.
+Current through the 2025 Hellenic Championship.